8734 E Shea Blvd. Suite 108

 Yes, you can.
 You should be able to see small thin black lines inside your fingers or hand after pressing the flashlight into your hand or finger from the back until it is not visible.
 You should see thin red lines illuminating your hand if you look closely.
 The thin red lines you are seeing are your veins.

-Is There a Vein Finder App?
+Is There a Vein Finder App for detecting veins?

-How Do Vein Detectors Work?
+How Do Vein Detectors minimize Bruising?

 Do Vein Finders Work on Black Skin?